diversario/node-ssdp/README.md

 - `ssdpTtl` _Number_ Multicast TTL.
 Default: `1`
 - `adInterval` _Number_ `advertise` event frequency (ms).
 Default: 10 sec.
 - `unicastHost` _String_ IP address or hostname of server where SSDP service is running.
 This is used in `HOST` header.
 Default: `0.0.0.0`.
+- `unicostBindPort` _Number_ Port for the SSDP service to bind to.
+Defaults to 0 which uses a randomly selected available port.
 - `location` _String_ URL pointing to description of your service, or a function which returns that URL
 - `udn` _String_ Unique Device Name.
 Default: `uuid:f40c2981-7329-40b7-8b04-27f187aecfb5`.
 - `description` _String_ Path to description file.
 Default: `upnp/desc.php`.